rrwick/Basecalling-comparison/README.md

 ### Nanonet

 [Nanonet](https://github.com/nanoporetech/nanonet) is ONT's first generation neural network basecaller.
-I used the most [latest commit](https://github.com/nanoporetech/nanonet/commit/a5a832bb3c82fbde091554142fab491d4bec2664) (at the time of writing) on the master branch.
-This seems to be functionally identical to v2.0.0, so that's what I've called it below.
+I used the [latest commit](https://github.com/nanoporetech/nanonet/commit/a5a832bb3c82fbde091554142fab491d4bec2664) (at the time of writing) on the master branch.
+This seems to be functionally identical to v2.0.0, so that's what I've called it.
 Nanonet no longer appears to be under active development, so this may be the final version.

 ```
 nanonetcall --chemistry r9.4 --write_events --min_len 1 --max_len 1000000 --jobs 40 raw_fast5_dir > /dev/null
 ```
-The `--min_len` and `--max_len` options were set so Nanonet wouldn't skip any reads.
+I set the `--min_len` and `--max_len` options so Nanonet wouldn't skip any reads.
 While Nanonet outputs its basecalls to stdout in fasta format, I've ignored that and instead used the `--write_events` options so it stores fastq basecalls in the fast5 files, which I can extract later.
 Unlike Albacore, which makes a copy of fast5 files, Nanonet modifies the original ones in the `raw_fast5_dir` directory.

 ### Albacore

 Albacore is ONT's official command-line basecaller.
 I tested versions 0.8.4, 0.9.1, 1.0.4, 1.1.2, 1.2.6 and 2.0.2.
+All of these versions were released in 2017, which shows just how rapidly basecaller development is progressing.
 The transducer basecaller (helps with homopolymers) was added in v1.0.
 Basecalling from raw signal (without segmenting the signal into events) first appears in v2.0.
 Albacore can be downloaded from the [Nanopore community](https://community.nanoporetech.com/downloads), but you'll need an account to log in.

 ```
 # Albacore v0.8.4 and v0.9.1: